Vitreoretinal Fellowship of the Retina Service

 The Vitreoretinal Fellowship participates in the San Francisco Match Program, and getting a match number and having the number in our files should be a top priority.
 It is expected that the applicant will be Board eligible in Ophthalmology, have performed an ACGME-accredited ophthalmology residency or equivalent, and will be eligible to obtain a full license in the state of Massachusetts (see Selection Criteria on page 1).

 Only completed applications will be considered for interview.
 It is your responsibility to make sure that your application is complete.
-Applications consist of an updated CV, 3 letters of reference and 3 evaluation questionnaires (available from us) from the same individuals that wrote the letters of recommendation.
+Applications consist of an updated CV, and 3 letters of reference.
 At least one letter should be from a retina specialist in your residency program.
 Do not send more than three letters unless the fourth letter is from a research preceptor.
 Applicant interviews are generally conducted in October or November.

 Application deadline is September 1, 2015.
 Applications will be reviewed upon completion.